EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

             python -m pipx ensurepath
             python -m pipx install muse-os

-    - After this, MUSE will be available to use system wide simply by invoking ``muse`` in the terminal, for example ``muse --model default``.
+    - After this, MUSE will be available to use system wide simply by invoking ``muse`` in the terminal.
+To illustrate this and to finish installation, run ``muse --model default``.

 .. _launch-terminal: